rrigato/architecture/webpack/general_notes.md

 ## loaders
-loaders enable you to bundle non javascript file types
+loaders enable you to bundle non javascript file types, you provide a regex for which file extensions each loader applies to

 - css-loader = takes css and injects it into js
 - style-loader = takes compiled css and places into the dom

+## plugins
+transform js modules to do bundle optimization and asset management

 ## webpack_config
 - webpack.config.js (can also be .json or .yaml) = define entry, loaders and output for webpack